sudarasanm/Terraform-Docker-k8s/README.md

 ### **Summary of Our Journey**

-1. We started by defining all our cloud resources in **Terraform** code.
+1. I started by defining all our cloud resources in **Terraform** code.
-2. We hit several **quota limits** with the GCP free tier, which we solved by adjusting our resource sizes and configurations.
+2. I hit several **quota limits** with the GCP free tier, which we solved by adjusting our resource sizes and configurations.
-3. We ran into a **Terraform state issue** (`deletion_protection`) which we solved by manually deleting the broken GKE cluster with `gcloud` commands, allowing Terraform to start fresh.
+3. I ran into a **Terraform state issue** (`deletion_protection`) which we solved by manually deleting the broken GKE cluster with `gcloud` commands, allowing Terraform to start fresh.
-4. We then created simple **Flask** and **Nginx** applications and wrote **Dockerfiles** to containerize them, optimizing them with multi-stage builds and non-root users.
+4. I then created simple **Flask** and **Nginx** applications and wrote **Dockerfiles** to containerize them, optimizing them with multi-stage builds and non-root users.
-5. We pushed these container images to our private **Artifact Registry**.
+5. I pushed these container images to our private **Artifact Registry**.
-6. We wrote **Kubernetes manifest files** to define how our application should run, be exposed, and scale on GKE.
+6. I wrote **Kubernetes manifest files** to define how our application should run, be exposed, and scale on GKE.
-7. We deployed the application with **`kubectl`** and ran into an `ImagePullBackOff` error, which we fixed by granting the correct **IAM permissions** to the GKE nodes.
+7. I deployed the application with **`kubectl`** and ran into an `ImagePullBackOff` error, which we fixed by granting the correct **IAM permissions** to the GKE nodes.
 8. Finally, we installed **cert-manager** and configured our **Ingress** to automatically handle **TLS (HTTPS)**, completing all the core technical requirements of the assignment.